Can you believe we’re talking about Valentine’s Day already?

 If you can brave the cold, Maggie Daley park’s skating “ribbon” is such a fun spot for ice skating downtown!
 You get great views of the skyline, too!

-Keep the ice and add some competition (and laughter!) with some Valentine’s curling at the Gwen! $30 gets you a cocktail and 45 minutes of curling time surrounded by a stunning view of Chicago from the rooftop of the Gwen Hotel on Michigan Avenue.
+Keep the ice and add some competition (and laughter!) with some Valentine’s curling at the Gwen!
+Make your reservation ahead of time, and $40 will get you a cocktail for each person and 45 minutes of curling time surrounded by a stunning 360-degree views of Chicago from the rooftop of the Gwen Hotel on Michigan Avenue.
 The outdoor curling rink is open-air, with fire pits and string lights providing warmth and atmosphere.

 Get in the festive spirit with some bubbly overlooking the skyline!
 Here are some all-season rooftops that are decked out for winter temps (cuddle up together fireside in an igloo!):